menu

 Overview

 Manchester is a somewhat small city located in the state of Iowa.
-With a population of 5,179 people and just one neighborhood, Manchester is the 94th largest community in Iowa.
-Much of the housing stock in Manchester was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 5,239 people and just one neighborhood, Manchester is the 94th largest community in Iowa.
+Manchester has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Occupations and Workforce

-When you are in Manchester, you'll notice that it is more blue-collar than most other communities in America.
-35.97% of Manchester’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Manchester is a blue-collar town, with 35.97% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Manchester is a city of service providers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Manchester who work in teaching (9.52%), healthcare suport services (7.11%), and office and administrative support (6.82%).

 Setting & Lifestyle